PLACE Summer 2018

 · Attendance for all program sessions is mandatory.

-This four-week program gives you the opportunity to learn about how government, nonprofits, and the public sector operate to shape our communities while building writing, research, and leadership skills.
+This three-week program gives you the opportunity to learn about how government, nonprofits, and the public sector operate to shape our communities while building writing, research, and leadership skills.

 You will use Portland as a living laboratory to learn about social justice issues and how you can be a leader for positive change in your community and beyond.
 This will help you stand out in a job interview or on a college application while giving the skills and confidence to be an engaged citizen.